instrumentisto/rust-incubator/README.md

 ## Statistics and Achievements

 As of the beginning of 2024, a total of 325 individuals have applied to the Rustcamp.
-Of these, 109 participants have been enrolled in the two previous completed bootcamps, with 54 currently embarking on their journey now.
+Of these, 109 participants have been enrolled in the two previous completed bootcamps, with 54 currently embarking on their journey.

 🏅 Out of all the participants, 25 have successfully completed the Rustcamp, passed the Foundational Test, and received a [certificate](https://www.credential.net/issuer/111209/credentials).
 Among these certified individuals, 19 have also achieved certification in Backend specialization.